-- (3) Proposed ballot designations indicating that the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper, as such positions do not constitute elective county or state offices as specified in Elections Code section 13107(a)(2). - (4) The word "incumbent" if the candidate is a candidate for the same office which he/she holds at the time of filing the Nomination Papers, and was elected to that office by a vote of the people, or, in the case of a Superior Court Judge, was appointed to that office.
+- (3) The word "incumbent" if the candidate is a candidate for the same office which he/she holds at the time of filing the Nomination Papers, and was elected to that office by a vote of the people, or, in the case of a Superior Court Judge, was appointed to that office.
 The word "incumbent" must be used as a noun and must stand alone.

 § 13107(a)(2)

-- (5) The phrase "appointed incumbent" may be used if the candidate holds an office other than a judicial office by virtue of appointment, and the candidate is a candidate for election to the same office.
+- (4) The phrase "appointed incumbent" may be used if the candidate holds an office other than a judicial office by virtue of appointment, and the candidate is a candidate for election to the same office.

 § 13107(a)(4)

 If the candidate is a candidate for election to another office, but wants to use the title of his/her current appointed office, he may use the word "appointed" and the title of his/her current office.
 He/she may not use "appointed incumbent" in this case.
-There shall be no word count limitation applicable in this instance.